swyddfa/arlunio/docs/extending/tutorials/cartesian-conversion.rst

 :code:`_get_y` methods to convert them from the :code:`_get_r` and :code:`_get_t` methods that you provide.

-This tutorial walks you through the process of using this helper while implementating a rotation domain transformation.
+This tutorial walks you through the process of using this helper to implement an example rotation domain transformation.

 Setup
 -----